dasdaniell/str-wrs/README.md

 ## Data Source

-All character data courtesy of [SWAPI - The Star Wars API](https://swapi.dev/).
+All character data from [SWAPI - The Star Wars API](https://swapi.dev/).

 ## Screenshots